Holborn, Middlesex, London

 The Parish Officers of this Liberty have fitted up several old Houses for this use, and added a new Brick Building to them, the upper part of which serves for a Dining-Room, and the lower part for a Working-room, where they spin Candlewick, and by the Industry and Cleanliness of the Master and Mistress, the Poor here seem to be happily provided for.

 The Holborn Poor Law Union was formed on 27th April, 1836.
-Its operation was overseen by an elected Board of Guardians, 20 in number, representing its two original constituent parishes of St John, Holborn above Bars united with St George the Martyr (14 Guardians) and the Liberty of Saffron Hill, Hatton Garden, Ely Rents and Ely Place (6 Guardians).
+Its operation was overseen by an elected Board of Guardians, 20 in number, representing its two original constituent parishes of St Andrew, Holborn above Bars united with St George the Martyr (14 Guardians) and the Liberty of Saffron Hill, Hatton Garden, Ely Rents and Ely Place (6 Guardians).
 The population falling within the union at the 1831 census had been 37,079 with an average (1833-35) poor-rate expenditure of £16,781 or 9s.1d. per head of the population.
 The parish of St Sepulchre was added to the union in 1845.

 The Gray's Inn Road Workhouse